VikasChidananda/Kannada-MNIST-digit-classifier/Readme.md

 # Classification of Kannada MNIST

-In this repository, I try to explore linear and non linear classification methods to classify Kannada MNIST which is akin to MNIST database.
+This repository explores linear and non linear classification methods to classify Kannada MNIST dataset which is akin to MNIST database.

 ## Classification algorithms
+Comparison of the accuracies of the following algorithms

 1. LDA
 2. SVM
-3. Deeplearning methods
+3. Deeplearning
     a.
-Neural nets
+Neural nets - deep vs shallow
     b.
 Convolutional neural nets
+    c.
+LeNet

 ## References